njcorona/mercado-libre-webscraper/README.md

 ### Automating the scraper

 This was my ongoing struggle for a while.
 I recommend AWS's Free Tier.
+I am no longer regularly running the scraper - please contact me if you would like me to change that.

 ## Author